A Staten Island traffic ticket attorney can help protect your money, your license, your insurance, and in some cases, your livelihood.

 Typical traffic violations can get costly.
 Fines and surcharges can quickly add up to a few hundred dollars and points-based assessments make everything that much more costly once a driver hits six points total on a license.
 Accumulation of six points in an 18 month period triggers a driver responsibility assessment fee starting at $300 and going up $75/point after six points total.

-Point accumulation can also lead to issues with employment or license suspension at the eleven point mark in most cases. leven or more points can mean that your license gets suspended.
+Point accumulation can also lead to issues with employment or license suspension at the eleven point mark in most cases.
+Seven or more points can mean that your license gets suspended.

 Insurance is another big potential cost to consider with any moving violation convictions.
 Insurance in NY is all about how much of a risk you are to incur or cause damage (and thus require insurance payment(s)) with your vehicle regardless of whether it’s your fault.
 The more you speed, talk on your phone while driving, fail to use your signal or drive too close to pedestrians or cars, etc then the more likely it is your insurer will end up covering some damages.
 Every situation is different but even a single moderate violation can cause your car insurance rates to go up.
 In some situations with multiple claims and violations it could get to the point where the insurance is either completely unaffordable or even no longer offered (you become effectively uninsurable).

 Not every case is going to bury you with fines, points and insurance hikes.
 Just think twice and make sure you’ve considered your options before simply pleading guilty to any charges.
-The purpose of a consultation with an attorney is sometimes just to confirm there’s nothing you’re missing or failing to consider before handling your own case.
+The purpose of a consultation with an Staten Island traffic ticket attorney is sometimes just to confirm there’s nothing you’re missing or failing to consider before handling your own case.